mblayman/mattlayman.com/understand-django-book/acknowledgments.md

 YOUR NAME HERE.

 These readers have helped me
-to produce a much stronger book.
+produce a much stronger book.
 Any remaining mistakes in this book belong exclusively to me.